GaijinEntertainment/daScript/doc/source/stdlib/detail/strings.rst

 .. |function-strings-find| replace:: Return index where substr can be found within str (starting from optional 'start' at), or -1 if not found

 .. |function-strings-float| replace:: Converts string to float.
+In case of error panic.

+.. |function-strings-double| replace:: Converts string to double.
+In case of error panic.

+.. |function-strings-int| replace:: Converts string to integer.
+In case of error panic.

+.. |function-strings-uint| replace:: Convert string to uint.
+In case of error panic.

+.. |function-strings-int64| replace:: Converts string to int64.
+In case of error panic.

+.. |function-strings-uint64| replace:: Convert string to uint64.
+In case of error panic.

 .. |function-strings-format| replace:: Converts value to string given specified format (that of C printf).

-.. |function-strings-int| replace:: Converts string to integer.

 .. |function-strings-is_alpha| replace:: Returns true if character is [A-Za-z].